notuntoward/ref/obsidian/Obsidian Share Vault/lit/refwrangle/Zotero to Obsidian to RAG.md

 - My question: [Does the command get informati...](https://github.com/Bowen-0x00/zotero-action-cmd/issues/29)
 ### Making a Python webhook listener
 #### Making a standalone executable from python
-- gets what's needed to build executable without needing conda envs, and can run outside of refwrangle dirs
+- executable doesn't need conda envs,  can run outside of refwrangle dirs
-- excludes PyQt becuase pyinstaller can't tolerate more than one, and somehow, my refwrangle env has more than one
+- excludes PyQt because pyinstaller can't tolerate more than one, and somehow, my refwrangle env has more than one
-- prints the same stdout messages to the terminal as the .py verson
+- prints the same stdout messages to the terminal as the .py version

 ```
 pyinstaller --runtime-tmpdir=. --hidden-import win32timezone --exclude-module PyQt5 --exclude-module PySide6 --onefile zotero_to_obsidian_note_receiver.py